Ravi6744/purefl-min/README.md

 ├── data/ → Datasets & metadata
 ├── experiments/ → Source code for FL, HE, Blockchain ├── results/ → Logs, model metrics, visualizations

+---

+## 🧠 Credits
+This work is independently developed and inspired by publicly available IEEE research in privacy-preserving federated learning.
+All implementation, architecture, and source code are original contributions by **Ravikiran (IEEE Member #98782037)**.